matttrent/matttrent.com/src/remote-development.md

 No and yes.

 If you're asking "Do I need this?" the answer is probably "No".
-The vast majority of people are happy with IPython and Vim for their needs.
+The vast majority of people are happy with Jupyter and Vim for their needs.
 I'd suggest you start there and invest some time learning those tools.
 If you're still unhappy with those approaches, come back here.

 However, the 2 sections below on repository organization and SSH settings are applicable to any approach and will you remote development workflow easier.
 I highly suggest you read those regardless of what approach